 Repeat transactions from the same buyer; separate transactions are counted separately

-You can hover over each chart to see the ratings thresholds for Below Standard and Top Rated.
+You can hover over each chart to see the ratings thresholds for Below Standard and eBay Top-rated.

 The Detailed ratings section is available to sellers who've received 5 or more detailed seller ratings.

 In the tracking section, you can see how you're doing with uploading tracking within handling time, and total tracking uploads.
-Uploading tracking information within your stated handling time is required for Top Rated seller status, but is a great way for all sellers to provide excellent customer service.
+Uploading tracking information within your stated handling time is required for eBayTop-rated seller status and for certain seller protections, and is a great way for all sellers to provide excellent customer service.
 You can also create a report to see which transactions did not meet the tracking requirement.
-Tracking is only relevant to the US program.

 eBay Money Back Guarantee cases